 Of course, you need to understand what you’re getting into before you can get started.

-CMAs have a strict set of educational and experience requirements mandated by the IMA (Institute of Management Accountants) before you can enroll in the CMA program.
-Plus, you’ll need to pass a difficult CMA exam after completing the necessary prerequisites.
+The path to Certified Management Accountant (CMA) has a strict set of educational and experience requirements mandated by the IMA (Institute of Management Accountants.)
+Before you can enroll in the CMA certification program, you’ll need to meet these CMA certification requirements.
+Plus, you’ll need to take the CMA exam after completing the necessary prerequisites.

 CMA Certification Requirements for Education

-The first thing you need to do when working towards your CMA certification is complete your educational requirements.
+One major part of becoming a CMA is meeting the educational requirements.
 Make sure to do this as soon as possible— it’s far more difficult to try and earn this certification without doing so.

+Not sure if your degree counts?
 Degrees are verified by emailing transcripts to IMA directly from your college or university.
+They can check your transcripts and see if they measure up to the CMA education requirement.

 CMA Certification Work Experience Requirements